 Currently enrolled undergraduates are invited to enter human rights essays or alternative projects in our annual Oliver W. Koonz Human Rights Prize competition.
 The Duke Human Rights Center awards one prize in each category of best essay and best alternative project on a human rights theme.

 $500 will be awarded to the author the best paper and $500 to the creator of the best alternative project.
-Papers must be no longer than 25 pages.
-They may take the form of analytic or critical essays, empirical research papers, term papers or personal essays on any human rights issue; projects can be photo or video-based, theater pieces or scripts, or web pages.
+Essays must be no longer than 25 double-spaced pages.
+They may take the form of analytic or critical essays, empirical research papers, term papers or personal essays on any human rights issue.
+Projects can be photo or video-based, theater pieces or scripts or web pages.
 Please send submissions to Emily.Stewart@duke.edu by April 2014.
 Awards will be announced in May 2014.